 With books their CONDITION matters.
 It matters a lot.
 When buying books in a bookstore, in an antiquarian bookshop, you can pick up the book, look at the condition of the binding, check for any marks or stains, etc. Remember that condition is to books as location is to real estate property.

 ArchBooks provides a description of condition.
-When buying online you need to understand our bookseller terminology (shorthand).
+When buying online you need to understand our bookseller terminology.
 As a collector you always want to buy the best condition that you can afford.

-Here are the definitions of condition used to describe books and dust jackets.
+Here are the definitions of condition we use to describe books and dust jackets.

-• Fair: describes a worn book that has complete text pages (including those with maps or plates) but may lack endpapers, half-title page, etc.
+• Fair: A worn book that has complete text pages (including those with maps or plates) but may lack endpapers, half-title page, etc. Any defects or faults are noted.

-• Poor: describes a book that is sufficiently worn, to the point that its only merit is as a Reading Copy because it HAS the complete text.
-A book or dust jacket listed as Poor (P) may be soiled, scuffed, stained or spotted and the book may have loose joints, hinges, pages, etc.
+• Poor or Reading Copy: A book that is sufficiently worn that its only merit is the complete text, which must be legible.
+Any missing maps or plates are noted.
+May be soiled, scuffed, stained, or spotted, and may have loose joints, hinges, pages, etc.

 The goal of book collecting is to show your love of books.